asleepyskye/archive-hrt.cat/pages/contact.md

 title: Contact
 layout: home
 nav_order: 100
+permalink: /contact
+redirect_from:
+    - /pages/contact
 ---

 # Contact

 ## hrtcat [at] proton [dot] me

+_Emails are only read once a month, at most_.

 We encourage feedback about this guide.
 If you would like to contact us in order to correct some information or to offer suggestions please email us at hrtcat [at] proton [dot] me.
-We do not check this email daily.
+We do not check this email more than once a week.

 We do accept requests for clarification when it feels the info we've provided is lacking.
 We do not give individualized advice outside the scope of this guide.

-If you're willing to make needed changes to this site yourself please see the page on [contributing](/pages/contribute).
+If you're willing to make needed changes to this site yourself please see the page on [contributing](/contribute).

+(proton mail interacts weird with embedded PGP so please use only if necessary)

 ```